microsoft/vscode-cmake-tools/docs/kits.md

 ![Example cmake_kits_json file](images/cmake_kits_json.png)

-You can manually edit this file to define new global kits.
-The contents of this file will be automatically updated by CMake Tools during a [scan for kits](#scan-for-kits).
+You can manually edit this file to define new global kits, however the contents of this file will be automatically updated by CMake Tools during a [scan for kits](#scan-for-kits).

-> **Warning:**
+> **Tip:**
-> Don't modify kits that the CMake Tools extension creates because your changes will be overwritten during the next [scan for kits](#scan-for-kits).
+> Define a new kit with your desired settings rather than modify kits that the CMake Tools extension creates so that your changes aren't overwritten during the next [scan for kits](#scan-for-kits).

 ### Project kits